squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 ### Hiding prev/next links

-When [Metadata] is enabled, the footer navigation showing links to the previous and next page can be hidden by adding the following lines to the front matter of a page:
+The footer navigation showing links to the previous and next page can be hidden with the front matter `hide` property.
+Add the following lines at the top of a Markdown file:

 ``` sh
 ---